jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 PipeWire provides a compatibility layer that emulates the JACK server, so when you launch the Jamulus Client, PîpeWire automatically exposes itself to it as a JACK server.
 You need to set your audio interface to the "pro-audio" profile and define PipeWire's "rate" and "quantum" parameters beforehand.
 To do so, follow these steps:
-1. open `pavucontrol` (the audio mixer) and choose the "pro-audio" profile in the configuration tab,
+1. Open `pavucontrol` (the audio mixer) and choose the "pro-audio" profile in the configuration tab.
 2. In a terminal use the two following commands:
 ```bash
 pw-metadata -n settings 0 clock.force-rate 48000